 Universal Citation Mandate: Be unwavering in your commitment to endow every source, irrespective of paraphrasing efforts, with an appropriate citation.
 Neglecting this aspect can still fall within the realm of plagiarism.

-Within the confines of this all-encompassing compendium, we have embarked on an odyssey through the intricate domain of thesis citations, commencing with an appreciation of their profound import and culminating with the mastery of the art of citing them both precisely and ethically.
+Within the confines of this all-encompassing compendium, we have embarked on an odyssey through the intricate domain of thesis citations, commencing with an appreciation of their profound import and culminating with the mastery of the art of citing them precisely and ethically.

-We have delved into the vital constituents of a thesis citation, navigated the diverse seas of citation styles, encompassing MLA, APA, and Chicago, and offered illustrative examples to illuminate your path toward crafting impeccable citations.
-You have gleaned the art of citing both published and unpublished theses, including those disseminated in the virtual realm as Electronic Theses and Dissertations (ETDs).
+We have delved into the vital constituents of a thesis citation, navigated the diverse seas of citation styles encompassing MLA, APA, and Chicago, and offered illustrative examples to illuminate your path toward crafting impeccable citations.
+You have gleaned the art of citing published and unpublished theses, including those disseminated in the virtual realm as Electronic Theses and Dissertations (ETDs).